library(demografr)

 Cross-validation

 This can be done using demografr’s cross_validate() function which is built around abc’s own function cv4postpr().
-We will not go into too much detail, as this function simply calls cv4postpr() under the hood, passing to it all specified function arguments on behalf of a user to avoid unnecessary manual data munging.
+We will not go into too much detail, as this function simply calls cv4postpr() under the hood, passing to it all specified function arguments on behalf of a user to avoid unnecessary manual data munging (creating the index vector, merging the summary statistics into sumstat parameter, etc.).
 For more details, read section “Model selection” in the vignette of the abc R package.

 The one difference between the two functions is that cross_validate() removes the need to prepare character indices and bind together summary statistic matrices from different models—given that demografr’s ABC output objects track all this information along in their internals, this is redundant, and you can perform cross-validation of different ABC models simply by calling this: